microsoft/bc2adls/.assets/Setup.md

 Take particular note of the **a)** and **b)** fields on it.
 Also note that you will need to generate a secret **c)** by following the steps detailed in the [Option 2: Create a new application secret](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#authentication-two-options).
 Add a redirected URI **d)** , `https://businesscentral.dynamics.com/OAuthLanding.htm`, so that BC can connect to Azure resources, say the Blob storage, using this credential.

 ### Step 2.
-Configure an Azure Data Lake Gen 2
+Configure an Azure Data Lake Gen2
-The tool exports the BC data to an Azure Data Lake Gen 2.
+The tool exports the BC data to an Azure Data Lake Gen2.
 You may refer to the following to create the resource, [Create a storage account for Azure Data Lake Storage Gen2 | Microsoft Docs](https://docs.microsoft.com/en-us/azure/storage/blobs/create-data-lake-storage-account).

 ### Step 3.
 Connect credential to the blob storage
 Now you must configure the above storage account to allow changes by the credential created above.
 Make sure you add a role assignment so that the above credential is granted the **Storage Blob Data Contributor** role on the storage account.
 Learn more to do this at [Assign an Azure role for access to blob data - Azure Storage | Microsoft Docs](https://docs.microsoft.com/en-us/azure/storage/blobs/assign-azure-role-data-access?tabs=portal#assign-an-azure-role).
 In the following screenshot, a sample storage account called **bc2adlssa** has been assigned a credential called **bc2adls**.